Preft/Butler-Project3-GroupG/README.md

 ## Environmental Model

-An additional model was also considered to determine ICO composite pricing based on environmental factors combined with supply & demand.
+An additional model was considered to determine ICO composite pricing based on environmental factors combined with supply & demand.

 <b>Machine Learning (with linear regression)</b>
 * The model attempts to take the average of a year for all features and predict the average retail price of the importing countries